bill2009/lcc1802/include/devkit/readme.txt

 PIXIE_TEXT96 - Adding 32 ASCII (0x60 to 0x7f), including lower case characters

 Note that using the above flags will increase memory usage so only define what is needed to keep generated code small.

+When using PIXIE_CHECK_BORDER also SPRITE_WIDTH and SPRITE_HEIGHT will be used, if not defined default SPRITE_WIDTH is 4 and SPRITE_HEIGHT is 4 when used with RES=32, 8 with RES=64 and 16 with RES=128.

+When using PIXIE_PATTERN also SPRITE_HEIGHT will be used, if not defined default SPRITE_WIDTH is 4 and SPRITE_HEIGHT is 4 when used with RES=32, 8 with RES=64 and 16 with RES=128.
+If only sprites with size 1x1 are used it is recommended to set SPRITE_WIDTH to 1 as well to use the most optimised code.

 8. Other files
 ==============